|WELCOME TO THE IOWA SHAKESPEARE EXPERIENCE!

 WHAT WE SAY FAREWELL TO - - OR ARE CHANGING:

-You'll no longer find our trusty old "Blue Weather Box" - instead, you'll find a direct link to the latest weather updates!
+You'll no longer find our trusty old "Blue Weather Box" on this page - instead, just go to the overall Festival or Year Round Show information sites using the big yellow buttons above, and there you'll find a direct link to the latest weather updates!

-You'll find our Site Menu still nicely visible but condensed, with all festival specific information moving to the Festival specific website areas!
+And you'll find our Master Site Menu still nicely visible but condensed, with all festival specific information moving to the Festival specific website areas!

 R U Shakesperienced?
 Festival Fun Facts!